dissyulina/shoesandmore/TESTING.md

 <br/>

 ## **2. Auto Prefixer CSS**
-[Autoprefixer CSS](https://autoprefixer.github.io/) was used to add CSS vendor prefixes to the CSS rules after the developing process was done, to ensure that the they work across all browsers.
+[Autoprefixer CSS](https://autoprefixer.github.io/) was used to add CSS vendor prefixes to the CSS rules after the developing process was done, to ensure that they work across all browsers.

 <br/>